-FERC Approved October 27, 2017
+FERC Approved DATE

 Introduction

-The Western Electricity Coordinating Council (WECC) is a Regional Entity authorized through a delegation agreement between the North American Electricity Reliability Corporation (NERC) and WECC pursuant to Section 215 of the Federal Power Act.
-NERC delegates designated powers, rights, and responsibilities to WECC regarding the administration within the Western Interconnection of electric Reliability Standards adopted or approved by NERC and the Federal Energy Regulatory Commission (FERC).
+WECC is a Regional Entity authorized through a delegation agreement with NERC pursuant to Section 215 of the Federal Power Act.
+NERC delegates designated powers, rights, and responsibilities to WECC regarding the administration within the Western Interconnection of electric Reliability Standards adopted or approved by NERC and FERC.

-These Reliability Standards Development Procedures (Procedures) define the process to be used by WECC for the development, modification, retirement, and interpretation of Regional Reliability Standards (RRS) and WECC Regional Criteria (CRT).
+These Reliability Standards Development Procedures (Procedures) define the process WECC is to use to develop, modify, retire, and interpret Regional Reliability Standards (RRS) and WECC Regional Criteria (CRT).

 These Procedures establish an open and transparent process for the development of WECC RRSs and CRTs.
 These Procedures include , but are not limited to, public notice of intent to develop RRSs and CRTs, a public comment period on the proposed documents, due consideration of comments provided, and a balanced Ballot Body.

-The Procedures shall be interpreted and applied in a manner that is consistent with the WECC Bylaws.
-Should any conflict arise between the Procedures and the WECC Bylaws, the WECC Bylaws will prevail.
+The Procedures shall be interpreted and applied in a manner consistent with the WECC Bylaws.
+Should any conflict arise between the Procedures and the bylaws, the bylaws will prevail.

 Definitions

+Affirmative Fractional Majority Vote

+The voting percentage used to determine whether an RRS or CRT has been approved.

 Ballot Body

-That body of qualified persons that register with WECC for participation in Ballot Pools.
+That body of qualified people registered with WECC for participation in Ballot Pools.

 Ballot Pool

-That pool of Ballot Body entities that have registered to vote on a specific document.
+That pool of Ballot Body entities registered to vote on a specific document.

 Drafting Team (DT)

-A team of pertinent subject-matter experts (SME) appointed by the WECC Standards Committee (WSC) to develop the document(s) called for in a Standard Authorization Request (SAR), consider and respond to industry comments, participate in forums to help build consensus on draft documents, and to perform other tasks as assigned by the WECC Standards Committee (WSC).
+A team of pertinent subject matter experts (SME) appointed by the WECC Standards Committee (WSC) to—

+Develop the document(s) called for in a Standard Authorization Request (SAR),

+Consider and respond to industry comments,

+Participate in forums to help build consensus on draft documents, and

+Perform other tasks as assigned by the WSC.

 NERC Compliance Registry